Pavel Nakhimov: Battle of Sinope

-Nakhimov kept firing during the battle despite most of the Ottoman ships ablaze.
-It resulted in the burning of parts of the city, and its leaders and the Muslim population fleeing.
-Thus he's been criticized for attacking civilians during the battle.
-However, he later tried to explain his actions by sending an envoy to the city, arguing that he was seeking to "destroy the Ottoman fleet."
+Nakhimov kept firing during the battle despite most of the Ottoman ships being ablaze.
+It resulted in the burning of parts of the city, and its leaders and the Muslim population fled.
+He was criticized for attacking civilians during the battle.
+He later tried to explain his actions by sending an envoy to the city, arguing that he was seeking to "destroy the Ottoman fleet."